Glenallen Hill: San Francisco Giants (1995–97)

 Hill signed with the Giants on April 9, 1995, where he hit .264 with 24 home runs and 86 runs batted in along with a career-high 25 stolen bases.
-The following year, he played in 98 games hitting .280 with 19 homers and 67 runs batted in.
+The following year, Hill suffered a dislocation fracture of his left wrist while diving for a sinking liner on May 26th.
+He was out of action until August 5th playing in only 98 games while hitting .280 with 19 homers and 67 runs batted in.
 In 1997, he hit .261 with 11 home runs and 64 runs batted in.
 Hill was the first National League player to serve as a designated hitter in regular season play, doing so on June 12, 1997, in the first-ever game in interleague play as his San Francisco Giants faced the Texas Rangers at The Ballpark at Arlington.
-That year, he played in his first postseason game against the Marlins.
+That year, he played in his first postseason games against the Marlins.
 He went 0 for 7 with two walks.
 Following the Giants defeat, Hill was granted free agency on October 29.

 As Hill grew up near San Francisco, during his stint with the San Francisco Giants he often reached out to the community in which he grew up, making numerous public appearances and autograph signings.